 - The government has stated that virtual meetings and inspections should be carried out where possible, though this is not a formal requirement.

-- It is therefore entirely up to the prospective buyers and the agents they work with to exercise common sense throughout the process.
+It is therefore entirely up to the prospective buyers and the agents they work with to exercise common sense throughout the process.

-With no specific legislation in place regarding distances that can be travelled to view properties for sale, those choosing to travel hundreds of miles to view prospective homes are not breaking any laws.
+With no specific legislation in place regarding the distances that can be travelled to view properties for sale, those choosing to travel hundreds of miles to view prospective homes are not breaking any laws.
 Nor are the estate agents that choose to arrange viewings for prospective buyers from halfway across the country.

-A spokesperson from the Ministry of Housing, Communities and Local Government simply reaffirmed the importance of those involved taking responsibility for their actions.
+A spokesperson from the Ministry of Housing, Communities, and Local Government simply reaffirmed the importance of those involved taking responsibility for their actions.

 “All parties involved must continue to play their part in reducing the spread of the virus by following our guidance to make COVID-19 secure,” the spokesman said.